nad_eed_3d(1) nad_eed_3d(1)

 the smoother the result.

--i <list>
+-i list

 A list of iterations at which output should be written to a file

-(ranges such as 1-3,5,8 or allowed).
-If such a list is entered,
+(ranges such as 1-3,5,8 are allowed).
+If such a list is

-file_file-nnn, where output_file is the name entered on the
+outfile_file-nnn, where output_file is the name entered on the

 command line, and nnn is the number of iterations, with leading